g41797/mailbox/README.md

 ## Why?
 If your thread runs in "Fire and Forget" mode, you don't need Mailbox.
-But in the real multithreaded application, threads communicate with each other as members of work team.
+But in real multithreaded applications, threads communicate with each other as members of a work team.

-**Mailbox** provides convenient and simple communication mechanism.
+**Mailbox** provides a convenient and simple communication mechanism.

 Just try:
 - without it